lorenzo-schiavon/lorenzo-schiavon.github.io/_publications/Amyloid_inflammation.md

 date: 2021-03-01
 venue: 'Alzheimer's & Dementia'
 paperurl: ''
-citation: Padovani, A., Canale, A., Schiavon, L., Masciocchi, S., Imarisio, A., Risi, B., Bonzi, G., De Giuli, V., Di Luca, M., Ashton, N.J., Blennow, K., Zetterberg, H., Pilotto, A. (in press) Is amyloid involved in acute neuroinflammation?
-A CSF analysis in encephalitis, in <i>Alzheimer's & Dementia</i>, , . doi: .
+citation: Padovani, A., Canale, A., Schiavon, L., Masciocchi, S., Imarisio, A., Risi, B., Bonzi, G., De Giuli, V., Di Luca, M., Ashton, N.J., Blennow, K., Zetterberg, H., Pilotto, A. (2022) Is amyloid involved in acute neuroinflammation?
+A CSF analysis in encephalitis, in <i>Alzheimer's & Dementia</i>, , . doi: 10.1002/alz.12554.
 ---

 ### Is amyloid involved in acute neuroinflammation?
 A CSF analysis in encephalitis
-in: _Alzheimer's & Dementia_, in press.
+in: _Alzheimer's & Dementia_, 2022.

-Citation: Padovani, A., Canale, A., Schiavon, L., Masciocchi, S., Imarisio, A., Risi, B., Bonzi, G., De Giuli, V., Di Luca, M., Ashton, N.J., Blennow, K., Zetterberg, H., Pilotto, A. (in press) Is amyloid involved in acute neuroinflammation?
-A CSF analysis in encephalitis, in <i>Alzheimer's & Dementia</i>.
+Citation: Padovani, A., Canale, A., Schiavon, L., Masciocchi, S., Imarisio, A., Risi, B., Bonzi, G., De Giuli, V., Di Luca, M., Ashton, N.J., Blennow, K., Zetterberg, H., Pilotto, A. (2022) Is amyloid involved in acute neuroinflammation?
+A CSF analysis in encephalitis, in <i>Alzheimer's & Dementia</i>, , . doi: 10.1002/alz.12554.

 Abstract:
 Introduction: several investigations argued for a strong relationship between neuroinflammation and amyloid metabolism but it is still unclear whether inflammation exerts a pro-amyloidogenic effect, amplifies the neurotoxic effect of amyloid or is protective.